-March has come with a bit more gentleness but I am still being served up for a healing in every area of my life.
-Most recently that massive shift has happened in my relationship to money and work.
+March has come with a bit more gentleness but I am still being served up for healing in every area of my life.
+Most recently that massive shift has happened in my relationship with money and work.
 I’ve always worked for a living.
 And in the last 8 years, since my divorce, my ex-wife (I mean, my kids) has gotten 50% of everything I’ve earned.
 It makes it a bit hard to maintain living quarters.
 It has been a challenging 8 years.
 And last week, something massive changed.
 More on that later.

 The job thing has been quite interesting for me to explore emotionally.
 Rationally I was of the mind, I need a big full-time job to provide the child support and healthcare my family still requires, and deserves.
 I was applying for a lot of jobs.
-Some of them above my experience and most of them below my senior-level marketing role.
+Some of them are above my experience and most of them are below my senior-level marketing role.
 But the universe and recruiters see through these missteps.
 I never got callbacks on the “manager” or “specialist” roles, it was clear from my resume that I was a director level or perhaps ready for a VP position.
 So the job market in this hot tech town, Austin, Texas, was rough.
 I was not getting any hits.
 Until February.
 And then the job offers began raining down on me, and the jobs I was applying to all started asking me to take the first interview step.

-Then two weeks ago I met Daniel.
+Then two weeks ago I met a man.

-Option 1: Full-time gig with a tech firm, making good money and providing full-benefits and retirement support.
+Option 1: Full-time gig with a tech firm, making good money and providing full benefits and retirement support.

 Option 2: Continuing with my freelance gig (Fluent Social) and wing the benefits with my 2018 Obamacare coverage.

-Daniel immediately spoke up.
+David immediately spoke up.
 “You’re missing the bigger picture.”
 He saw something I didn’t.
 Again, that’s what he does.
 That’s his mission in life to use his Christ-centered leadership to guide people to their happiness and higher purpose.

-You see, I had handed Daniel a copy of my new book (Single Dad Seeks) when we first met and explained that I was in the process of working with a new agent who was going to make me and The Whole Parent into a national forum for single parenting.
+You see, I had handed him a copy of my new book (Single Dad Seeks) when we first met and explained that I was in the process of working with a new agent who was going to make me and The Whole Parent into a national forum for single parenting.
 She’s an online content placement agent.
 She’s going to get my content, my story, published all over the place.
 And in return for that, I will get more exposure, sell a few more books, and over the long run become more of a spokesperson for single parents in the national media.
 (Ask me later about when the Today Show came to my house and interviewed me about this blog and my writing and my single parenting experience.)

-“You don’t need to take any full-time job,” Daniel continued.
+“You don’t need to take any full-time job,” he continued.
 “You are being served up by the universe, and this agent came into your life for a reason.
 And, in fact, so did I.”

 There is was.
-Daniel was confronting my work/money fear that goes something like this, “What if I don’t take that full-time job and my book fails?
+He was confronting my work/money fear that goes something like this, “What if I don’t take that full-time job and my book fails?
 What if the freelance work dries up again?
 What if I get depressed?
 How will I survive without a good job and good health insurance.”

 That was last week.
 This week the conversation continues.
 And the challenges to my old fear-based beliefs have been showing up in spades.
-On Thursday, I had my 2nd consulting meeting with Daniel, and we had a great session.
+On Thursday, I had my 2nd consulting meeting with him, and we had a great session.
 I’m excited and energized by the work with him and his team.
 And I left the meeting feeling more confident and happy with my “freelance” choice than ever before.
 I still had a few job interviews moving forward for the week, but I was considering what it would feel like to tell them “no” and not do the interview at all.
 I was working on my fear.
-I wasn’t there yet, but Daniel was helping me challenge my fear-based belief.
+I wasn’t there yet, but he was helping me challenge my fear-based belief.

-As I left Daniel’s office that afternoon, I was looking at my email and deleting all-new “recruiter/job offer” emails until ONE caught my eye from a recruiter named Jill.
+As I left his office that afternoon, I was looking at my email and deleting all-new “recruiter/job offer” emails until ONE caught my eye from a recruiter named Jill.
 I got in my car and noticed that Jill had also left me a voicemail.
 Rather than delete Jill’s email, I clicked on her phone number, saying to myself, “Okay, Jill (Universe) let’s see what you’ve got right now.
 I’m ready to be delivered.”